crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 #### Questionnaire
 </div>
 <div class="panel-body" markdown="1">
 Below are the questions that you will be asked to answer about the company or project that you are profiling.
-Please turn in your answers on [Gradescope]({{page.submission_link}}).
+Please upload a PDF with your answers to [Gradescope]({{page.submission_link}}).

 1. Please give a summary of the academic paper [Human Computation:
 A Survey and Taxonomy of a Growing Field](http://crowdsourcing-class.org/readings/downloads/intro/QuinnAndBederson.pdf), and how it relates to this assignment.